How to Hire a Good SEO Company in Ireland – Google Recommendations

 SEO is all about Google.
-Sure, there are SEO experts who dabble in Bing or DuckDuckGo, but for the most part, search engine optimisation is about Google search and ranking as high as possible in Google’s search results.
+Sure, there are SEO specialists who dabble in Bing or other search engines like DuckDuckGo, but for the most part, search engine optimization is about Google search and ranking as high as possible in Google’s search engine results pages.

 Where do You Start?